ddelong/ddelong.github.io/activity.md

     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/300" title="Programming Ruby: The Pragmatic Programmers' Guide, Second Editionby Dave ThomasThe writing style of this book is both informative and interesting, being neither boring or overly comical.">All Consuming: A story about "Programming Ruby: The Pragmatic Programmers' Guide, Second Edition"</a></span>
   </li>
   <li>
-    <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/299" title="Hotel Rwandaby Terry GeorgeIf you&#8217;re ok with a really serious movie, check this one out.">All Consuming: A story about "Hotel Rwanda"</a></span>
+    <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/299" title="Hotel Rwandaby Terry GeorgeIf you're ok with a really serious movie, check this one out.">All Consuming: A story about "Hotel Rwanda"</a></span>
   </li>
   <li>
-    <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/298" title="The Da Vinci Codeby Dan BrownI&#8217;m about halfway through the book.
-It&#8217;s starting to get pretty interesting but still seems to suffer from trying to plod the reader along with a carrot.">All Consuming: A story about "The Da Vinci Code"</a></span>
+    <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/298" title="The Da Vinci Codeby Dan BrownI'm about halfway through the book.
+It's starting to get pretty interesting but still seems to suffer from trying to plod the reader along with a carrot.">All Consuming: A story about "The Da Vinci Code"</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/297" title="Leave a Whisperby ShinedownTo be honest, the acoustic tracks that are part of the bonus section are the best.">All Consuming: A story about "Leave a Whisper"</a></span>